Phase-dependent optical response properties in an optomechanical system by coherently driving the mechanical resonator: Phase-dependent optical response properties for the probe field

-Specifically, when $ \Phi =0$, constructive interference occurs at $\Delta ^{\prime }=0$, resulting in typical OMIA spectrum with very sharp absorption feature around the resonant point, as shown in Figs.~\ref{EIA}(a) and \ref{EIA}(d).
+Specifically, when $ \Phi =0$, constructive interference occurs at $\Delta ^{\prime }=0$, resulting in typical OMIA spectrum with very sharp absorption feature around the resonant point, as shown in Figs.~\ref{EIA}(a).
 Note that in optomechanical setups, similar OMIA spectrum for a probe field can also be abtained by placing a pump blue-detuned at a mechanical frequency away from cavity \cite{OMIT4,OMIA1}.
 Also, another version of OMIA was predicted in a driving double-cavity configuration, where the absorption peak is established in the OMIT window \cite{OMIA2}.
 When $\Phi =\pi $, destructive interference occurs, thus a transparency or an amplification window can appear at the resonance point, depending on the value of $\left\vert G\right\vert $.
-Specifically, when $\left\vert G\right\vert =\gamma _{\mathrm{m}}/ 2 $, an EIT-like power transmission curve can be abtained with the value of $T$ at the transparency dip being exactly one, as shown in Figs.~\ref{EIA}(b) and \ref{EIA}(e).
-When $\left\vert G\right\vert >\gamma _{\mathrm{m} }/2$, a gain dip can be established in the vicinity of cavity resonant point, as shown in Figs.~\ref{EIA}(c) and \ref{EIA}(f).
+According to Eq.~\eqref{EIAandEIT}, when $\left\vert G\right\vert =\gamma _{\mathrm{m}}/ 2 $, the absorption $\mathrm{Re}\left( \varepsilon _{\mathrm{T}}\right)=0$ at resonant point.
+In this case, an EIT-like power transmission curve can be abtained with the value of $T$ at the transparency dip being exactly one, as shown in Figs.~\ref{EIA}(b).
+When $\left\vert G\right\vert >\gamma _{\mathrm{m} }/2$, $\mathrm{Re}\left( \varepsilon _{\mathrm{T}}\right)<0$(i.e., $T>0$), a gain dip can be established in the vicinity of cavity resonant point, as shown in Figs.~\ref{EIA}(c).